lammps/lammps/doc/src/Howto_lammps_gui.rst

 ^^^^^^^^^^^^^

 The LAMMPS GUI application will try to open the first command line argument as input file, further arguments are ignored.
-When no argument is given LAMMPS GUI will start with an empty buffer.
+When no argument is given, LAMMPS GUI will start with an empty buffer.
 Files can also be opened via the ``File`` menu or by drag-and-drop of a file from a file manager to the editor window.
-Only one file can be open at a time, so opening a new file with a filled buffer will close this buffer and in case the buffer has unsaved modifications will ask to either cancel the load, discard the changes or save them.
+Only one file can be open at a time, so opening a new file with a filled buffer will close this buffer and - in case the buffer has unsaved modifications - will ask to either cancel the load, discard the changes, or save them to the file.

 Running LAMMPS
 ^^^^^^^^^^^^^^

-From within the LAMMPS GUI main window LAMMPS can be started either from the ``Run`` menu, by the hotkey `Ctrl-Enter` (`Command-Enter` on macOS), or by clicking on the green button in the status bar.
-LAMMPS runs in a separate thread, so the GUI stays responsive and thus it is able to interact with the calculation and access its data.
-It is important to note, that LAMMPS is using the contents of the input buffer for the run, **not** the file it was read from.
-If there are unsaved changes in the buffer, they *will* be used.
+From within the LAMMPS GUI main window LAMMPS can be started either from the ``Run`` menu using the ``Run LAMMPS from Editor Buffer`` entry, by the hotkey `Ctrl-Enter` (`Command-Enter` on macOS), or by clicking on the green button in the status bar.

+LAMMPS runs in a separate thread, so the GUI stays responsive and thus it is able to interact with the running calculation and access its data.
+It is important to note, that running LAMMPS this way is using the contents of the input buffer for the run (via the :cpp:func:`lammps_commands_string()` function of the LAMMPS C-library interface), and **not** the file it was read from.
+Thus, if there are unsaved changes in the buffer, they *will* be used.
+As an alternative, it is possible to start LAMMPS with the contents of the file from the ``Run LAMMPS from File`` menu entry or with `Ctrl-Shift-Enter`.
+This option is intended as a fallback option, in case the input uses some functionality that is not compatible with running LAMMPS from a list of strings.
+For consistency, any unsaved changes in the buffer must be either saved to the file or undone before LAMMPS can be run from a file.

 .. image:: JPG/lammps-gui-running.png
    :align: center